Periodic Shadowing for Set-Valued Maps: Preliminaries

-One such variant is the periodic shadowing property, introduced by Koscielniak in \cite{Koscielniak1996}.
-A dynamical system $(X,f)$, where $f$ is a homeomorphism, is said to have the periodic shadowing property if for every $\varepsilon > 0$, there exists $\delta > 0$ such that every periodic $\delta$-pseudo orbit is $\varepsilon$-shadowed by a periodic point $p \in X$, meaning that
+An important variation of shadowing is the \emph{periodic shadowing property}, introduced by Ko\'scielniak in \cite{Koscielniak1996}.
+A homeomorphism $f:X\to X$ is said to have the periodic shadowing property if for every $\varepsilon>0$ there exists $\delta>0$ such that every periodic $\delta$-pseudo-orbit is $\varepsilon$-shadowed by a periodic point $p\in X$, namely,